Slovenian Democratic Party: International affiliations

 The SDS is a member of the International Democracy Union.
 SDS politicians have participated in the International Visitor Leadership Program, and with the International Republican Institute.

-The party is supported by and closely affiliated with Hungarian Prime Minister Viktor Orbán (Fidesz).
+The party is supported by and closely affiliated with former Hungarian Prime Minister Viktor Orbán (Fidesz).
 SDS's committed backing of Fidesz has reportedly been the decisive factor in preventing Fidesz's expulsion from the European People's Party, resulting in a more lenient suspension.
 In a letter to the EPP leader, Janša warned of an "inevitable" split in the EPP if the vote to expel Fidesz were to take place.
 The 3rd Janša government began reorienting Slovenia's foreign alliances away from core EU countries and towards the Visegrád Group of countries, with Janša calling the countries "our friends in the region".

 In 2024, when the Hungarian Prime Minister Viktor Orbán (Fidesz) formed the Patriots for Europe, a new EU political group.
 The SDS, which has four MEPs, ultimately remained part of the EPP Group, while noting that not all SDS MEPs agreed with this decision.